(Optional up to a 14 day tour)

 The tour includes:

-- All ground transportation from flight arrival in Munich and to flight departure from Hamburg.
+- All ground transportation from flight arrival in Munich and to flight departure in Hamburg.

 - Tour in private auto/minibus, with transportation to and from all tours and restaurants on the itinerary.